jaxcs/JCMS-root/README.md

 Open Source software product.
 The software is no longer in active development and is provided “as is.”

+NOTE: THE JACKSON LABORATORY NO LONGER SUPPORTS THE SOURCE CODE AND IS NOT ABLE TO HELP WITH INSTALLATION.
+DUE TO THE PASSAGE OF TIME, NEWER OPERATING SYSTEMS AND SOFTWARE UPGRADES CAN CAUSE INSTALLATION INCOMPATIBILITIES.
+CHECK THE DOCUMENTATION FOR A LISTING OF THE ORIGINAL SOFTWARE REQUIREMENTS.

 Copyright (c) 2015 The Jackson Laboratory

 This is free software: you can redistribute it and/or modify it